buildpacks/rfcs/text/0000-buildpack-authors-tooling-subteam.md

 ## Sub-team Guidelines

-The Buildpack Author sub-team will follow the same guidelines as other sub-teams:
+The BAT sub-team will follow the same guidelines as other sub-teams:

 - include at least one core team member
 - responsible for narrower sets of concerns related to specific aspects of the project